-These are the Group's first IFRS condensed consolidated interim financial statements which prepared in accordance with International Financial Reporting Standards ("IFRS") as endorsed in the Kingdom of Saudi Arabia and other standards and pronouncements endorsed by the Saudi Organization for Certified Public Accountants ("SOCPA").
-IFRS 1 First-time Adoption of International Financial Reporting Standards has been applied as at March 31, 2017, together with the comparative consolidated statement of financial position as at January 1, 2016 and December 31, 2016.
+These condensed consolidated interim financial statements of the Group for the three and six months' period ended June 30, 2017 are prepared in accordance with International Financial Reporting Standards ("IFRS") as endorsed in the Kingdom of Saudi Arabia and other standards and pronouncements endorsed by the Saudi Organization for Certified Public Accountants ("SOCPA").
+IFRS 1 First-time Adoption of International Financial Reporting Standards has been applied as at June 30, 2017, together with the comparative consolidated statement of financial position as at January 1, 2016 and December 31, 2016.
 The date of transition to IFRS is January 1, 2016.
-For periods up to and including the year ended December 31, 2016, the Group prepared its consolidated financial statements in accordance with the accounting standards issued by the Saudi Organization for Certified Public Accountants ("SOCPA").
+For periods up to and including the year ended December 31, 2016, the Group prepared its consolidated financial statements in accordance with the accounting standards issued by the SOCPA.

-The disclosures to these condensed consolidated interim financial statements do not include the information required to be reported for full annual financial statements.
-Comparative condensed consolidated interim statements of financial position is extracted from annual restated financial statements as of December 31, 2016 whereas comparative condensed consolidated interim statement of income and other comprehensive income, statement of cash flow and statement of changes in equity are extracted from restated condensed interim financial information of the Group for the period ended March 31, 2016.
+International Accounting Standard 34 requires generally less disclosure in interim financial statements as compared with annual financial statements, hence, the disclosures to these condensed consolidated interim financial statements do not include all the information required to be reported for full annual financial statements.
+However, since the Group's latest annual financial statements were prepared under the accounting standards previously issued by SOCPA, these condensed interim consolidated financial statements includes additional disclosures to highlight the changes improved by the transition to IFRS's (Note 4).
+Comparative condensed consolidated interim statements of financial position is extracted from annual restated financial statements as of December 31, 2016 whereas comparative condensed consolidated interim statement of income and other comprehensive income, statement of cash flow and statement of changes in equity are extracted from restated condensed interim financial information of the Group for the period ended June 30, 2016.

 The Capital Market Authority (CMA), the Government Organization in Kingdom of Saudi Arabia regulating the financial, legal and administrative matters for listed companies, has decided that the options to use the revaluation model for property, plant and equipment and intangible assets in IAS 16 and IAS 38 and the option to use the fair value model for investment property in IAS 40 will not be available for the first three years post transition from 2017 to 2019 for listed companies.
 Upon completion of the aforementioned period, the CMA will study whether to continue to require the cost model or whether to allow the application of the fair value / revaluation models.
-Under these circumstances the Group cannot avail these options for current financial year.
+Under these circumstances the Group cannot avail these options for current period.